Simulation-assisted learning of open quantum systems: Introduction

 Another practical aspect of our approach is efficient optimization.
 With the Kraus representation of our numerical approximation, the calculation of the gradient is streamlined.
 This allows us to apply the Levenberg- Marquardt algorithm, which has very rapid convergence \cite{yamashita2001rate,fan2005quadratic}.
 With mild assumptions on the fitting error, we will show how the approximation error from the numerical simulation and the statistical error from the measurements affect the performance of the parameter identification.

-The rest of the paper is organized as follows: We present a general learning framework in the form of a nonlinear least squares problem in \cref{sec:nlsq}, and explain the difference and connections to existing works in \cref{sec: related}. \cref{sec: simulation} and \cref{sec: optm} present the specific simulation method and how it is integrated with the optimization procedure.
-In \cref{sec: error} and \cref{sec: num}, we present some error analysis and results from some numerical experiments.
+The rest of the paper is organized as follows: We present a general learning framework in the form of a nonlinear least squares problem in \cref{sec:nlsq}, and explain the difference and connections to existing works in \cref{sec: related}.
+To emphasize the algorithmic details, we present the methods without reference to specific open quantum systems, also with the hope that the methods can be applied to a broader class of problems.
+Then in \cref{sec: simulation} and \cref{sec: optm}, we present the specific simulation method and how it is integrated with the optimization procedure.
+In \cref{sec: error} and \cref{sec: num}, we present some error analysis and results from some numerical experiments, where we detail the specific applications of open quantum systems.